Marine Highway 101 for last mile planning

 Containership:

-This is how large amounts of freight come from overseas.
-Containers are stacked on the ship deck.
+This is how large amounts of freight come from overseas, though other kinds of freight comes in other ships like tankers or bulk carriers.
+Containers are stacked in and on the ship.
 They are usually unloaded by gantry cranes (cranes that straddle the workspace) on land and roll along parallel to the ship on rails like a train track, or the ship can be self-unloading and carry its own cranes.
 Self-unloading containerships are much smaller and usually export from under-developed countries that don’t have the port infrastructure of big gantry cranes.
 Ecommerce freight that is manufactured overseas likely comes on containerships, though some express-shipped goods will come in planes.Fast Ferry:

 Tug and barge: